chaoss/wg-value/metrics/social-currency-metric-system.md

 ## Description

 SCMS is a combination of [social listening](https://blog.hubspot.com/service/social-listening) practices across multiple channels along with a meaningful set of categorizations.
-The combination of these these tactics can lead to systematic community analysis and can inform a community strategy that leads to direct business value.
+The combination of these tactics can lead to systematic community analysis and can inform a community strategy that leads to measurable business value.

 ### Theory and origin